 These straightforward adjustments make the adventure slightly more challenging for higher-level groups, though the adjustments cannot account for the more powerful abilities and spells that higher-level foes would likely have.

-Example: Tonya is setting up a Tier 1–4 adventure.
-Her group consists of six players whose PCs are levels 1, 2, 3, 3, 4, and 4, giving her a Challenge Point total of 25.
-Table 2 tells Tonya to run Subtier 3–4, but she gets to decide whether to use the 6-player adjustment or the level bump.
+Step 2 tells Tonya to run at Subtier 3–4 since her table is 19 CP or more.
+Consulting Table 2b in Step 3 tells Tonya that she gets to decide whether to use the 6-player adjustment or the level bump.
 She chooses the 6-player adjustment because that option adds more enemy wererats to the adventure rather than making the wererats stronger, which she thinks will be more fun for the lower-level PCs.

-For each DC and encounter, Tonya uses the Subtier 3–4 statistics.
+For step 4, for each DC and encounter, Tonya uses the Subtier 3–4 statistics.
 She also applies the 6-player adjustments listed in any sidebars in the adventure.
-Finally, she gives the 1st-level PC at her table a level bump, increasing that PC’s ability to contribute in this higher-level adventure.
+Finally, she gives the 1st-level PC at her table a level bump, in addition to the benefit of up to two mentor boons slotted by her other players, increasing that PC’s ability to contribute in this higher-level adventure.

 While the goal of the Pathfinder Society is to provide an even, balanced experience that is fair to all players, every table is different, every character is different, and each GM has their own strengths and weaknesses.
 We understand that sometimes a Game Master has to make rules adjudications on the fly, deal with unexpected player choices, or even cope with extremely unlucky (or lucky) dice on both sides of the screen.